AstraZeneca-NGS/VarDictJava/Readme.md

 35. DUPRATE - duplication rate in fraction
 36. SV splits-pairs-clusters: Splits - No. of split reads supporting SV, Pairs - No. of pairs supporting SV, Clusters - No. of clusters supporting SV
+37. CRISPR - only in crispr mode - how close to CRISPR site is variant

 ### Amplicon mode
 In amplicon mode columns from #35 are changed to: